-Many organisations dread the annual inventory count.
+Many organizations dread the annual inventory count.
 Operations are shut down, sometimes for a week or more - and clients just have to wait.
-Staff are diverted to mindless counting of things they often don't recognise.
+Staff are diverted to mindless counting of things they often don't recognize.
 After the count, there is a data entry process that might take a further week.
 And errors are introduced both in the count-cycle and the data-entry process.

 the items to be counted.
 Handheld computers can then be used to record the count at

 each location.
 Benefits include: